-\paragraph{Future directions.} There remain a whole host of follow-up directions; we mention only a few below.
-First, our online changepoint detection framework can be straightforwardly generalized to the multi-stream setting where we are monitoring a large number of data streams.
+There remain a whole host of follow-up directions; we mention only a few below.
+First, our sequential change detection framework can be straightforwardly generalized to the multi-stream setting where we are monitoring a large number of data streams.
 In the classical parametric setting, minimum or summation of local CUSUM statistics for multi-stream data were proposed and their asymptotic optimality was studied \citep{hadjiliadis2009one, mei2010efficient}.
 Since either minimum or scaled summation (average) of e-detectors also forms a valid e-detector, we can apply the framework in this paper to the multi-stream setting seamlessly.
 It is interesting to investigate how the framework can be even further generalized to structural multi-stream settings \citep{xie2013sequential, zou2019quickest, chen2020high}.

-The kernel changepoint detection is an important class of changepoint detection methods \citep{desobry2005online,NIPS2015_eb1e7832}.
-Due to the higher-order dependency among samples, however, it is nontrivial to construct valid and efficient e-detectors based on kernel-based statistics.
-It is an interesting open direction how to generalize existing kernel-based methods into our general framework to make it possible to analyze kernel changepoint detection algorithms in a nonasymptotic way.
-As it currently stands, neither framework is more general than the other, because the kernel methods often assume i.i.d. data before the changepoint, while we abstain from such strong assumptions.
+The kernel sequential change detection is an important class of sequential change detection methods \citep{desobry2005online,NIPS2015_eb1e7832}.
+It is an interesting open direction how to instantiate existing kernel-based methods into our general framework to make it possible to analyze kernel sequential change detection algorithms in a nonasymptotic way.
+As it currently stands, neither framework is more general than the other, because the kernel methods often assume iid data before the changepoint, while we abstain from such strong assumptions.

-Last, throughout this paper, we have only focused on detecting \emph{whether} a changepoint happened or not but have not dealt with inferential questions surrounding \emph{when} the changepoint occurred.
+Last, throughout this paper, we have only focused on detecting \emph{whether} a changepoint happened or not but have not dealt with inferential questions surrounding \emph{when} the change occurred.
 Future work could study how to perform such inference with e-detectors in our nonparametric settings, either online or post-hoc.